MatuaDoc/OnslowCollege.github.io/12dtc/programming/lists-01-search.md

 ---
 title: Lists
+learning_intentions: ["Search for specific items/ranges within a list", "Get a range of items in a list"]
+success_criteria: ["You have checked if an item is in a list", "You have determined the index of an item in the list", "You have created a list subsection containing the specified items"]
 ---

-## Learning Intentions

-- Search for specific items/ranges within in a list
-- Get a range of items in a list

-## Success Criteria

-You will know that you have completed this lesson's learning when:

-- Checked if an item is in a list
-- You have searched for the index of an item in a list
-- You have created a list subsection

 # 2.1 Searching for list items